 Can you overcharge 18650 batteries?

-This is no longer a concern, as manufacturers incorporate integrated circuits that provide multi-charging safety features like overcharge protection.
+Generally speaking, manufacturers incorporate integrated circuits that provide multi-charging safety features like overcharge protection.
 When the battery is close to being fully charged, this integrated circuit interrupts the charging process.
 However, it is wise to keep an eye on the battery whenever you are charging it because batteries are complex, and anything is possible.

 It’s worth mentioning that 18650 batteries come in two types: protected and unprotected.
 The protected 18650 batteries feature the integrated circuit discussed previously, while the unprotected ones do not.
 Due to the absence of this technology, unprotected batteries are less expensive, but there is a risk of overcharging and other battery-related threats.
 As a result, it is recommended that you purchase protected 18650 batteries.